exercism/delphi/exercises/saddle-points/README.md

 Your code should be able to provide the (possibly empty) list of all the saddle points for any given matrix.

+The matrix can have a different number of rows and columns (Non square).

 Note that you may find other definitions of matrix saddle points online, but the tests for this exercise follow the above unambiguous definition.